Souravlai7/GPT-NativePHP-Knowledge/CONTRIBUTING.md

 - Clear GPT instructions, descriptions, and conversation starters.

 ## Contribution Rules

+- Create or claim an issue before opening a pull request.
+- Every pull request should link to an issue using `Closes #issue-number`, `Fixes #issue-number`, or `Refs #issue-number`.

 - Edit the source Markdown files in the repo root first.
 - Keep `upload-ready/` files as merged upload files.